Amararyan/SNID-SAGE/docs/installation/installation.md

 # Installation Guide

-This guide provides comprehensive instructions for installing SNID SAGE on your system.
+This guide provides instructions for installing SNID SAGE on your system.

 ## System Requirements